 Last but not least, make sure you have your winter tools on hand.
 Haul out that shovel or snow blower, ice scraper, firewood and rock salt.
 You'll be happy you set them aside when you open the door to 3 feet of snow.

-For more about prepping for the coming cold, take a look at the links on the next page.
+For more about prepping for the coming cold, take a look at the links below.